Saturday, April 11, 2009

 Overall Impressions

 I loved the diversity represented there.
-It didn’t matter where you were, there wasn’t someone far from you who was jabbering away in another language, and almost everyone had a foreign accent.
+It didn’t matter where you were, there wasn’t someone far from you who was jabbering away in another language, and almost everyone had a foreign ac

 I noticed that no one paid attention to anyone else – accept the locals had an uncanny awareness of when it was safe to cross the street even when the light said differently.
 It wasn’t uncommon to be walking down a sidewalk and see people listening to their iPods in their own little world or in a group of people doing something crazy.
 It doesn’t matter –nobody seems to notice if you do something crazy.
 You can yell out I LOVE NEW YORK CITY!
 And no one bats an eye.